 The time to split rhubarb is the same as the time to split hostas, peonies or anything else that can be split.
-You want to do it in the spring or fall.
+You want to do it in the early spring or late fall.
 It’s also best to do it on an overcast day or early in the morning or later at night.
 It’s just less of a shock to the plant that way.

 I knew rhubarb could be split, what I didn’t know what that it HAS to be split.
 For the past couple of years my rhubarb has been sad and spindly.
 I blamed it on the rhubarb having some sort of anger issues towards me.

 Turns out that isn’t the case.
 It just needed to be split.
 If you notice your rhubarb isn’t as thick or lush as it used to be, chances are you can revive it by splitting it.